jtleek/reviews/README.md

 may encounter.
 Some examples include simulations that miss some cases, figures that are missing axis labels, or the paper has extraneous results that aren't relevant to the claism being made.

 Typos are not minor issues or major issues.
-It is not your responsibility to find them, but if you do, you should provide them as a bulleted list to the author in the format: "On page x, line z, change ... to ...".
+It is not your responsibility to find them.
+If you do, you should provide them as a bulleted list to the author in the format: "On page x, line z, change ... to ...".

 If there are a huge number of typos then that may be stated as a minor issue.
 If the paper is completely unreadable then that is a major issue.
 Completely unreadable means you could not follow the paper even after ignoring all typos.